hooroo/http_api_tools/README.md

 }
 ```

+Notice that the root is an array and the root_key a plural.
+This is the case regardless of whether a single resource
+is being represented or a collection of resources.
+This is in line with the json-api spec and generally simplifies both serialization and deserialization.

 ### Deserialization
-A deserializer exists that expects json in the format the that the serializer has created making it easy to create matching rest apis and clients with little work needing to be done at each end.
+The `Hat::JsonDeserializer` expects json in the format that the serializer has created making it easy to create matching rest apis and clients with little work needing to be done at each end.

 `Hat::JsonDeserializer.new(json).deserialize`